 PreToolUse:Read – Surface Facts Before You Read a File

-When Claude is about to read a file, the hook fires two calls.
-First, memstore list-file retrieves any file-level or symbol-level facts associated with that path — learned descriptions of functions, types, and their relationships.
-Second, memstore eval-triggers checks the file path against trigger patterns and loads matching subsystem context.
+When Claude is about to read a file, the hook does two things.
+First, it touches the file in memstore (POST /v1/context/touch), recording that this path was active in the session – the same signal the file-context boost uses during recall.
+Second, it runs memstore eval-triggers --file <path>, which checks the path against trigger patterns and loads matching subsystem context as a <memstore-file-context> block.

 The trigger system is where the highest-value context lives.
 A trigger fact encodes a mapping: “when touching files matching this pattern, inject these constraints.”
 For example, reading sqlite.go in the memstore codebase auto-loads the invariant “scanFact and factColumns must stay in sync” – a cross-cutting constraint that isn’t visible in any single file but matters every time you edit the schema handling code.
 More on triggers below.

-When a session ends, three things happen.
-The hook stores a lightweight activity fact — “last active in project X at time Y” — so future sessions know when you were last working here.
-It prints open tasks to stderr as a departing reminder, visible in the terminal but not injected into the conversation.
+When a session ends, the SessionEnd hook does two small things.
+It stores a lightweight activity fact – “last active in project X at time Y” – so future sessions know when you were last working here.
+And it prints any still-open startup tasks to stderr as a departing reminder, visible in the terminal but not injected into the conversation.

 Triggers: The Warm Tier